 More Options, Less Risk

-Though managing temperature-sensitive freight is never easy, there have never been more resources available to shippers: widespread tracking technology, sophisticated analytical tools, and lower-cost cargo protection equipment all empower supply chain professionals to increase shipment visibility and reduce costs.
+Though managing temperature-sensitive freight is never easy, there have never been more resources available to shippers: instant spot quoting, sophisticated analytical tools, and lower-cost cargo protection equipment all empower supply chain professionals to increase shipment visibility and reduce costs.

 Work with providers that take cargo integrity seriously.
 Talk to your supply chain providers about what solutions and services they can offer to help maintain the integrity of your products from origin to destination.